Rules and Eligibility

 3. Runner up: USD 1000 and an engraved trophy

-4. People’s Choice: USD 500 and an engraved trophy
+4. People’s Choice Prize: USD 500 and an engraved trophy

 Certificates and trophies will be shipped on provision of a postal address.
 Organizer is not responsible for any customs or import fees.